 Changing how I eat

 Breakfast switched from taquitos to bacon and eggs.
 When I started this change, it was three eggs with two slices of bacon and some toast.
-Nowadays I make three eggs with dices broccoli and cherry tomatoes, some form of cheese, and either sausage or bacon diced in the mix.
+Nowadays I make three eggs with diced broccoli and cherry tomatoes, some form of cheese, and either sausage or bacon diced in the mix.
 I then take that, split it in half, and give half to my daughter.

 For everything else, I started looking into fresh everything.
 No more frozen food, no more canned food.
 I have a farmers market down the street from me, so I just started buying fresh everything.
 I have a weekly rotation of things my family loves, and I am constantly trying new things to put in that rotation.

 Breads are largely not great for you, so I started removing them from my recipes.
 Any time I could use things like rice noodles I will, and the same goes for naan instead of other breads.
 When I make spaghetti most of the family will have regular noodles, but I will use either Edamame Noodles or just eat something else.
 I don’t do much of anything with cauliflower outside of roasting it and eating it.
 I don’t like turning it into rice or anything like that.
 It’s a perfectly good vegetable, but rarely good enough to pretend to be anything else for me.

 I also started looking outside of my cultural norms for food, and challenging myself with new recipes.
 Indian dishes, like Lamb Korma or Chicken Tikka Masala are huge hits in my house.
 We’ve also recently started doing a lot of Thai things, like Green Duck Curry and Larb Gai.
 These all seemed like big challenges for me, but it has been very easy to find new recipes online and giving them a try over the weekends.